Student Mental Health Policy

 3. Mental Health and Wellness Promotion

 3.1.
-Cambrian College will adopt a dual continuum approach to mental health, aiming to support all students, regardless of whether they experience mental illness.
+Cambrian College adopts a dual continuum approach to mental health, aiming to support all students.

 3.2.
 The College will focus on promoting positive mental health and harm reduction, providing resources and support for students at all levels of mental well-being.